 She also undertakes consultancies to help with in-depth problems, board effectiveness and other governance issues, organisational restructuring, constitutional reviews, incorporation and other major changes.

 As well as training and consultancy she provides non-managerial supervision or mentoring on a one-to-one basis, and facilitation of discussion sessions and awaydays to help groups identify and resolve problems, review achievements and/or plan for the future.
 Groups always receive a detailed written report on the facilitated sessions.

 She writes extensively and is well known for her many publications about local organising, voluntary sector governance and management, and how the law affects voluntary organisations.
-Her free legal update website for voluntary organisations and the email notification service when the website is updated are widely used.
+Her free legal update email service for voluntary organisations is widely used and respected.

 She has a BA cum laude in liberal arts with majors in sociology and journalism from Syracuse University (1965) in the United States.
 Prior to starting freelance work in 1980 she worked as a social psychology researcher on community care (mid-1960s), in academic microfilm publishing (1972-76), and as coordinator of the Campaign Against Arms Trade (1975-80).
 Alongside her early voluntary sector freelance work, she also worked part-time as a sub-editor in financial publishing from 1983-85.